djangocameroon/djangonistas/CONTRIBUTING.md

 ## Making Changes

+- Leave a star ⭐ to the repository
 - Create a feature branch: `git checkout -b feature/your-idea`.
 - Keep commits focused; small changes are easier to review.
 - Update or add tests when behaviour changes.